Accurate and efficient surface reconstruction from volume fraction data on general meshes

-\subsection{Comparison with other methods}
+\subsubsection{Comparison with other methods}

-We now compare the accuracy of the proposed reconstruction methods with the methods presented in Ito et al \cite{Ito.2014} and Ivey and Moin \cite{Ivey.2015}.
+We now compare the accuracy of the proposed reconstruction methods with the data presented in Ito et al. \cite{Ito.2014} and Ivey and Moin \cite{Ivey.2015}.
 In these papers the less strict 1-norm is used for the orientation error:

-where $\hat{\mathbf n}_{Si}$ and $\hat{\mathbf n}_{\textrm{exact},i}$ are, respectively, the calculated and exact interface unit normal in interface cell $i$, and the sum is over all the $N$ interface cells.
-Ivey and Moin \cite{Ivey.2015} weighted the error in eq. \eqref{eq:ErrReconL1} with the volume, but on the cubic meshes below in comparison with their results all cell volumes are the same, and so the error definitions are identical for this case.
+where $\hat{\mathbf n}_{S,i}$ and $\hat{\mathbf n}_{S,i}^\textrm{exact}$ are, respectively, the calculated and exact interface unit normal in interface cell $i$, and the sum is over all the $N$ interface cells.
+In Ivey and Moin \cite{Ivey.2015} the terms in Eqn.~\eqref{eq:ErrReconL1} are weighted by the cell volumes.
+For the cubic meshes used below this leads to the same definition.

-The 2D case is again a circle of radius 0.5 centred in the domain $[0, 2]\times [0, 2]$, which is covered by an unstructured mesh of triangular prisms.
-Fig.~\ref{fig:Recon-Comp-tri} depicts the $L_1^n$ error as it varies with the cell size (i.e. the circle radius divided by the root mean square of the average cell area).
+In the 2D case a circle of radius 0.5 is reconstructed in the domain $[0, 2]\times [0, 2]$, which is covered by an unstructured mesh of triangular prisms.
+This is repeated 100 times with random location of the sphere centre.
+Fig.~\ref{fig:Recon-Comp-tri} depicts the largest of the 100 $L_1^n$ errors for various mesh resolutions.
 Also with this error norm \verb|iso-Alpha| shows lack of convergence in the orientation as does The Parker--Youngs method (PY).
-Both \verb|iso-RDF-5| and \verb|plic-RDF-5| achieve second order convergence as do the height function method and the geometric least square (GLS) method \cite{Shahbazi.2003}.
-The abolute errors of \verb|iso-RDF-5| and \verb|plic-RDF-5| are in between those of GSL and the height function method.
+Both \verb|iso-RDF| and \verb|plic-RDF| achieve second order convergence as do the Height Function method and the geometric least square (GLS) method \cite{Shahbazi.2003}.
+The absolute errors of \verb|iso-RDF| and \verb|plic-RDF| are between those of GSL and the Height Function method.

-The 3D case is a sphere of radius 2 in a cubic box of side lenght 8.
-Fig.~\ref{fig:Recon3D-Comp-hex} shows the $L_1^n$ error variation with the mesh resolution (i.e. the radius of the sphere divided by the cubic root of number of cells).
+In the 3D case a sphere of radius 2 initialized in a cubic box of side length 8.
+This is repeated 100 times with random location of the sphere centre.
+Fig.~\ref{fig:Recon3D-Comp-hex} shows the largest of the 100 $L_1^n$ errors at various mesh resolutions.
 In contrast to PY, the \verb|iso-Alpha| method converges but at a slow rate.
-Both \verb|iso-RDF-5| and \verb|plic-RDF-5| achieve second order convergence as do the EHF method and LVIRA.
-The abolute errors of \verb|iso-RDF-5| and \verb|plic-RDF-5| are significantly lower than LVIRA's and similar to those of the height function method.
+Both \verb|iso-RDF| and \verb|plic-RDF| achieve second order convergence as do the EHF method and LVIRA.
+It has to be noted that the EHF method is identical with the Height Function method for this particular case.
+The absolute errors of \verb|iso-RDF| and \verb|plic-RDF| are significantly lower than LVIRA's and similar to those of the Height Function method.